 Tendinitis pain: Should I apply ice or heat?

-When you're first injured, ice is a better choice than heat — especially for about the first three days or so.
-Ice numbs pain and causes blood vessels to constrict, which helps reduce swelling.
-Stick to icing the area for just 15 to 20 minutes every four to six hours — and make sure that you put a towel or cloth in between the ice pack and your skin.
+If you experience a sudden injury to a tendon, ice can reduce pain and swelling.
+Ice the area for 15 to 20 minutes every 4 to 6 hours — and put a towel or cloth between the ice pack and your skin.

 Heat may be more helpful for chronic tendon pain, often called tendinopathy or tendinosis.
 Heat can increase blood flow, which may help promote healing of the tendon.
 Heat also relaxes muscles, which can relieve pain.